 184 Evaluation.
 Evaluation of the canonical fMOST atlas to Allen CCFv3 mapping was per-

 185 formed via quantitative comparison at each step of the registration and qualitative assess-

 186 ment of structural correspondence after alignment by an expert anatomist.
-Dive values were
+Dice values were